crivera0712/CSC-317/README.md

 Link to website:
 https://csc-317.onrender.com/

-In order to have the mySQL database run properly and connect to the website we are using port fowarding to host the database.
+In order to have the mySQL database run properly and connect to the web app we are using port fowarding to host the database.